 Also in Oakland from 1977 to 1981, Hayes ended up in five Pro Bowls, three with L.A.
 A key member of the Raiders Super Bowl XV and XVIII championship teams, Hayes’ 39 interceptions are tied with Willie Brown’s mark for the all-time team record.
 And where would the term “Stickum” be without Hayes?
 The substance by that name was banned from the NFL in 1981, directly linked to his usage to give himself a better grip of the ball in his hands.
 His nickname was “The Judge” and “Lester the Molester” because of the way he covered receivers, starting from a low crouch.

 Ron Washington, Los Angeles Angels manager (2024 to 2025): Having managed the Texas Rangers from 2007 to 2014 to four straight 90 win seasons and two AL pennants, Washington had to step away to clean up his personal life.
-Washington returned to the game as Atlanta Braves coach and became the Angels new manager to start 2024.
+Washington returned to the game as Atlanta Braves coach and worked his way to becoming the Angels new manager to start 2024.
 In June of ’25, Washington had to step down for health reasons.
 Perhaps a little remembered fact: He wore No. 44 during a short time as a Los Angeles Dodgers rookie in 1977 (10 games, 20 at bats).

 Bobby Castillo, Los Angeles Dodgers pitcher (1977 to 1981, 1985): Out of Lincoln High in East L.A. and L.A.
 Valley College, Castillo first joined the Dodgers wearing No. 41 on the NL-pennant-winning teams of ’77 and ’78.
 His greatest contribution: Teaching the screwball to rookie Fernando Valenzuela, the eventual 1981 Cy Young Award winner.
 Castillo was part of the Dodgers’ 1981 World Series bullpen before the Dodgers traded him to Minnesota.
 In 2006, Castillo made the acceptance speech for Valenzuela’s entrance into the Baseball Reliquary’s Shrine of the Eternals.
 “I’m still finishing up for him,” said Castillo, who died of cancer at age 59 in 2014.